telehash/telehash.github.io/E3X.md

 ````

-E3X wrapper must handle native transport bindings for all sending/processing
+telehash "binding" provides native transport (sockets/events) and language (callbacks/objects) wrapper for all sending/processing

+* Define a common serialization and mapping for every different transport type
-* A "pipe" is an active network destination for a specific interface (an ip:port, a connected websocket, etc)
+* A "pipe" is a single active transport session (an ip:port, a connected websocket, etc)
-* Transport responsible for all pipes
+* Each transport is responsible for all of its pipes
 * Binding adds listener to pipe as needed
 * Pipe independently events close and keepalive notifications to binding
 * Binder takes path hints from app to bootstrap
 * All handshakes turn paths into pipes of none or newer path
 * Transport gives it's local/identifying paths
 * Binder tracks active pipe, returns the active path per eid

 Handshake (Open) Wire Changes: